New Zealand DA class locomotive: In service

 The class operated in the North Island.
 To facilitate their fast delivery a greater loading gauge was accepted meaning that initially they could only operate on the NIMT from Auckland to Paekakariki, and the Rotorua, Kinleith and Tokoroa branches.
-They were excluded from operating on many branch lines on account of their weight, and were restricted in their operations on the East Coast Main Trunk (ECMT) beyond Paeroa due to the lightly-laid line through the Karangahake and Athenree gorges.
+They were excluded from operating on many branch lines on account of their weight, and were restricted in their operations on the East Coast Main Trunk (ECMT) beyond Paeroa due to the lightly laid line through the Karangahake and Athenree gorges.
 Instead the lighter DF and DB class locomotives handled traffic on this line.
 These restrictions were reduced as bridges were progressively strengthened, and in the case of the ECMT with the opening of the Kaimai Tunnel in 1978.

 Their axle loading was 14.8 t.
 The first (1955) locomotives had fabricated bogies welded from steel pressings and because of the roll on curves were restricted to goods service.
 Later batches (from DA 1440) had Dofasco cast steel bogies with an improved spring layout and were suitable for express working.

-The class were also unable initially to reach Wellington via the NIMT, as the tunnels south of Paekakariki built in the 1880s by the Wellington and Manawatu Railway Company did not have enough clearance under the 1500V DC Wellington suburban electrification overhead wires.
+The class were also unable initially to reach Wellington via the NIMT, as the tunnels south of Paekākāriki built in the 1880s by the Wellington and Manawatu Railway Company did not have enough clearance under the 1500V DC Wellington suburban electrification overhead wires.
 The operational practice remained the same as it had in the steam age, with an exchange with ED and EW class electric locomotives taking place at Paekakariki.
 The tunnel floors were lowered south of Paekakariki in 1967 and the DA class could then operate all the way through to Wellington.
 Access to Wellington before this time for the DA class could only be achieved via the Wairarapa line and the Rimutaka Tunnel.

 The DA class were employed on all the major lines in the North Island: the NIMT, Marton-New Plymouth, Palmerston North-Gisborne and North Auckland lines.
 The success of the DA class in its reliability and performance meant that it was the major factor allowing the withdrawal of North Island steam locomotives by 1967.
 The class were successful in raising the freight capacity of the NIMT.
 The main limitation was the Raurimu Spiral, where a pair of DA class locomotives could haul 650 tonnes up the grade compared to 595 tonnes for their KA class steam predecessors.